SherlockPsy/VirLIfe/Plan.md

 This plan defines the exact order in which any builder LLM MUST implement the Virtual World Backend.

 It MUST be followed step-by-step.
 It MUST NOT be skipped, re-ordered, merged, or paraphrased.
 It MUST be read together with:

-- MASTER_SPEC.md
+- MASTER_SPEC.md — core world architecture, psychology, logic, determinism, and user rules.
+- Architecture.md — system topology, data stores (Postgres, Redis, Qdrant), and when/how they MAY be used.
-- docs/BUILDER_CONTRACT.md
+- docs/BUILDER_CONTRACT.md — mandatory development behaviour.
-- docs/CODEX_DEV_INSTRUCTIONS.md
+- docs/CODEX_DEV_INSTRUCTIONS.md — standing coding guidelines.
-- docs/ROUTER_PROMPT.txt
+- docs/ROUTER_PROMPT.txt — task classification and routing rules.
-- docs/cognition_flow.md
+- docs/cognition_flow.md — full cognition pipeline.
-- docs/numeric_semantic_mapping.md
+- docs/numeric_semantic_mapping.md — numeric → semantic mapping rules.
-- docs/test_suite_outline.md
+- docs/test_suite_outline.md — required test categories.

 This is the **canonical build order**.
 Every coding session MUST begin by reading this file.